coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations.md

 Recently in one of the project that I worked on, I had to perform insert, update, select, and other different queries to external MariaDB server.
 I figured out that it would be very easier in long term if I created a service which can work like ORM to perform the query I wanted.

 Service takes `params` as input which is passed from controller to model and then finally to our service.
 If you are not familiar with `param`, it is a hash of attributes used to create or update in rails.

+## Others in series

+- <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-2-insert-and-update-operations/">Interact with MySQL Server using mysql2 gem [Part 2] - Insert and Update Operations</a>
+- <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-3-prepared-statements/">Interact with MySQL Server using mysql2 gem [Part 3] - Prepared Statements</a>
+- <a href="/articles/interact-with-mysql-server-using-mysql2-gem-part-4-perform-transactions">Interact with MySQL Server using mysql2 gem [Part 4] - Perform Transactions</a>

 ## Skills required to follow the tutorial